Search Close Search

 Page Menu

-Thymus development research in the laboratory of René Maehr, PhD, was featured on the cover of Immunity.
-The article titled "A Single-Cell Transcriptomic Atlas of Thymus Organogenesis Resolves Cell Types and Developmental Maturation" highlights their cutting-edge work.
+RenĂ© Maehr, PhD thymus development researchThymus development research in the laboratory of René Maehr, PhD, was featured on the cover of Immunity.
+The article titled A Single-Cell Transcriptomic Atlas of Thymus Organogenesis Resolves Cell Types and Developmental Maturation, highlights their cutting-edge work.

 Image credit: Patrick Lane, ScEYEnce Studios

-The cover illustration depicts major cellular subtypes as captured by t-SNE analysis as “landmasses” within an atlas and highlights this study as a resource to help navigate the waters of thymus organogenesis.
+The cover illustration depicts major cellular subtypes, as captured by t-SNE analysis, as “landmasses” within an atlas, and highlights this study as a resource to help navigate the waters of thymus organogenesis.

 Research Summary

 Thymus development is crucial to the adaptive immune system; however, a comprehensive transcriptional framework that captures thymus organogenesis at single-cell resolution is still lacking.
 This cutting-edge research in the Maehr lab provides a single-cell transcriptional framework for biological discovery and molecular analysis of thymus organogenesis.
 Single-cell RNA sequencing (RNA-seq) was applied to capture 8 days of thymus development, perturbations of T cell receptor rearrangement, and in vitro organ cultures, producing profiles of 24,279 cells.
 They resolved the transcriptional heterogeneity of developing lymphocytes, and genetic perturbation confirmed the T cell identity of both conventional and non-conventional lymphocytes.
-The research characterized the maturation dynamics of thymic epithelial cells in vivo, classified the cell maturation state in a thymic organ culture.
+The research characterized the maturation dynamics of thymic epithelial cells in vivo and classified the maturation state of cells in a thymic organ culture.
 It revealed the intrinsic capacity of thymic epithelium to preserve transcriptional regularity despite exposure to exogenous retinoic acid.
 Finally, by integrating the cell atlas with human genome-wide association study (GWAS) data and autoimmune-disease-related genes, they implicated embryonic thymus-resident cells as potential contributors to autoimmune disease etiologies.
 This resource provides a single-cell transcriptional framework for biological discovery and molecular analysis of thymus organogenesis.

 Highlights